dickyalsyah/used-car-online-marketplace/README.md

 </p>

 #### Case 5:
 Creating a window function for the average bid price of a brand and car model over the last 6 months.
-For example, searching for Honda Brio cars in the last 6 months.
+For example, searching for Toyota Civic cars in the last 6 months.
 ```sql
 SELECT
 	cb.brand_name